Jennifer Hale: Career

 Hale's first big break in acting was in 1988 for the made-for-television movie A Father's Homecoming, which was an NBC movie of the week.
 She was also selected among a group of about six thousand girls in a nationwide search to be in several episodes of the Santa Barbara soap opera television series.
 After doing more regional work, she eventually moved to Los Angeles, where she took on sporadic guest roles typical for young actresses on shows such as Melrose Place, ER, and Charmed.
 Her first major voice-over role in cartoons was the main character Ivy in Where on Earth Is Carmen Sandiego? which was based on the computer game series.
 As it was her first cartoon, she sought extra classes and training.
 The show spanned multiple seasons until its final broadcast in 1999.
 Hale enjoyed the project and noted that it was one of the first network TV cartoons that met the educational requirements.
 Hale's next animation project was Skeleton Warriors where "there were ten cast members, [two] of whom were girls, and we blew stuff up and cartoon maimed each other every week."

 The development of a tie-in video game for Carmen Sandiego gave Hale the opportunity to do her first ever voice-over for a video game.
 She describes her time with the game as a "really confusing experience" as it required a lot more lines and time than the show did.
 Her next major video game was with BioWare on their Baldur's Gate series on various roles, which would eventually lead to large roles in Mass Effect and other titles.
 She has been involved in many other cartoons.
-In 1994, she was cast as Felicia Hardy/Black Cat in Spider-Man, the first in a long line of Marvel Comics characters she has voiced.
+In 1994, she was cast as Felicia Hardy/Black Cat in Spider-Man: The Animated Series, the first in a long line of Marvel Comics characters she has voiced.
 She plays Cinderella and Princess Aurora in various Disney projects, as well as voicing Dory from Finding Nemo throughout the Disney parks, filling in for Ellen DeGeneres.
 In 2003, Hale voiced Mrs. Little in the short-lived Stuart Little TV series.